aramis-lab/clinicadl/docs/Train/Introduction.md

     These labels must be chosen from {AD,CN,MCI,sMCI,pMCI}.
 Default will use AD and CN labels.
     - `--baseline` (bool) is a flag to load only `_baseline.tsv` files instead of `.tsv` files comprising all the sessions.
 Default: `False`.
     - `--unnormalize` (bool) is a flag to disable min-max normalization that is performed by default.
 Default: `False`.
-    - `data_augmentation` (list of str) is the list of data augmentation transforms applied to the training data.
+    - `--data_augmentation` (list of str) is the list of data augmentation transforms applied to the training data.
     Must be chosen in [`None`, `Noise`, `Erasing`, `CropPad`, `Smoothing`].
 Default: `False`.
     - `--sampler` (str) is the sampler used on the training set.
 It must be chosen in [`random`, `weighted`].
     `weighted` will give a stronger weight to underrepresented classes.
 Default: `random`.